dedoussis/asynction/README.md

 )
 ```
 The `AsynctionSocketIO` class extends the `SocketIO` class of the Flask-SocketIO library.
-The above `asio` server object is ready be run without the need to register the event handlers.
+The above `asio` server object has all the event and error handlers registered, and is ready to run.

 ## TODOs
-1. `on_error` handlers
+1. Payload validation
-2. Increase JSON Schema reference resolution test coverage
+2. Increase JSON Schema reference resolution test coverage.
+Allow refs to be used with other keys.
+Merge upon ref resolution.
-3. Payload validation
+3. Authentication